How to Write Better AI Prompts

 Use a template for repeat tasks

-If you find yourself rewriting the same prompt structure repeatedly, save it.
-Browse our library of 31 curated prompt templates for writing, coding, thinking, learning and more β or save your own in your AskAI.free account on the Pro plan.
+Browse our library of 31 curated prompt templates for writing, coding, thinking, learning and more - Or save your own with the Pro plan.

 Good prompts compound.
-A saved template you reuse 50 times is a 50Γ return on the 5 minutes you spent writing it.
+A saved template you reuse 50 times is a 50× return on the 5 minutes you spent writing it.
 Start with one prompt you use weekly, perfect it, save it, then move to the next.

-Try the techniques above on AskAI.free β your first question is free.
+Try the techniques above on AskAI.free - Your first question is free.

 Start a free chat →FAQ